Forms 1099 due January 31 – deadline quickly approaching

 What is Form 1099?

 There are a couple of different Forms 1099.
 They are used to report payments made by a business to another taxpayer.
-The most common are Form 1099-INT (reporting interest), Form 1099-DIV (reporting dividends), and Form 1099-MISC (reporting other items including non-employee compensation and rents).
+The most common are Form 1099-INT (reporting interest), Form 1099-DIV (reporting dividends), and Form 1099-MISC (reporting rents and other income items).
 Refer to the 1099 instructions “General Instructions for Certain Information Returns” for a more detailed listing of what is reportable.
 The forms are to be completed on a calendar year basis.

 Below is a list of some of the most common types of payments reported on Form 1099-MISC.
 The list is not all-inclusive, but should give you an idea of what is required.